maxwolf621/AZ/az-104/Test/VNet.md

 Conversely, to diagnose connectivity issues to or from an Azure virtual machine, you need to use IP flow verify.

-Next hop is incorrect because this simply helps you determine if traffic is being directed to the intended destination, or whether the traffic is being sent nowhere.
+:x: `[Traffic會被傳送到哪]` Next hop is incorrect
+- because this simply helps you determine if traffic is being `directed` to `the intended destination`, or whether the traffic is being sent nowhere.

-Traffic analytics is incorrect because this just allows you to process your NSG Flow Log data that enables you to visualize, query, analyze, and understand your network traffic.
+:x: `[蒐集NSG Flow Log Data並讓你可以分析]`Traffic analytics is incorrect
+- because this just allows you to process your NSG Flow Log data that enables you to visualize, query, analyze, and understand your network traffic.

 ## SKU of load balancer for Health Probe